6063-dg3294/HW08/README.md

 I named the parameter absWhite to detect if the color is white.
 Then, I discarded it and use the absRedGreen and absBlueGreen to detect if the numbers are too close to appear white.
 Here is what it looks like:
 ![image description](./4.png)
+I'm satisfied with the result.

+# Change red & blue to different colors

+I found the goldfish image from (https://www.pinterest.com/pin/515943701074375359/).